 “I’m happy to spread the knowledge and I’m happy to take the next generation and teach them right from wrong to better their craft,” said Taylor.
 “There are a lot of good trainers out there but sometimes the guys need to hear the same thing in a different way from someone else.”

 Taylor believes that his descriptive way of teaching is impactful and it’s an effective way for young wrestlers to learn.

 “When I was starting out, not a lot of guys wanted to teach you what they knew.
 They were afraid that you were going to take their spot,” said Taylor.
 “My thing is that I want to pass on that knowledge, and my skills are good enough to keep my spot.
 Hopefully, I will be in the ring with the guys I am teaching and they will learn first-hand what I am trying to tell them.”

 After achieving veteran wrestler status, Taylor’s ideas for his business plan are changing.
 He is still wrestling and taking selective dates, but he is exploring other opportunities that wrestling has provided for him.
 Throughout the years of his wrestling career, he has done commercials, stunt work, extra work, small parts in movies, and he has also been in several music videos with artists like Coolio and ZZ Top.

 Next month Taylor is awaiting the release of a sitcom show that he stars in called “Suplex, Duplex, Complex.”
 It’s is an 80’s wrestling comedy that features the lives of two wrestling tag teams living next door to each other.
-The show is directed by Todd Rohal and it recently won an award at this year’s SXSW Movie and Music Festival in Austin, Texas.
+Todd Rohal directs the show, and it recently won an award at this year’s SXSW Movie & Music Festival in Austin, Texas.